mattdotts/Investigation-Docs/OfferUp.md

 OfferUp requires that all legal orders be submitted through email or U.S Mail.
 Legal orders will not be accepted by fax.

-OfferUp accepts legal documents by email: <records@offerup.com>
+OfferUp advises the most efficient method is through email: <records@offerup.com>

 **DEVICE FORENSIC ARTIFACTS**

 ANDROID

-The Letgo application version 2.3.7 was installed on a HTC One operating Android 6 Marshmello.
+The OfferUp application version 2.27.1 was installed on a HTC One operating Android 6 Marshmello.
 The device WAS NOT jailbroke.
-The application requests the following permissions: Camera, Contacts, Locations, Phone, and Storage.

 The app was used to post an item for sale to the classified ad sales space.
 This ad included text and images.
-Several direct messages were exchanged with other Letgo users.
+Several direct messages were exchanged with other OfferUp users.
 None of this data was deleted prior to the device examination.

 A logical exam of the device was conducted using the mobile device forensic tools Cellebrite UFED, Secure View, and Lantern.
 All of the tools identified the application was installed on the machine and the email account used for log-in.
 None of the images, chat messages, or databases were recovered.